MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 5. On the command bar, select **Paste** or select the chevron, and then select **Paste before**.
 Note the following:
      - When you select **Paste**, the column that is moved is pasted after the existing column or component.
      - When you select **Paste before**, the column that is moved is pasted before the existing column or component.
      - When you select a section, the column that is moved is added in an available space so as to evenly distribute columns and components across the section columns.
-The **Paste before** action is not applicable and therefore not available in this case.
+The **Paste before** action isn't applicable and therefore not available in this case.
 6. Repeat steps 2-5 above if you want to move more columns.
 7. On the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.